CNRFisheries/Survey_gap/README.md

 - **biomass_known** depicts the biomass computation from the known hauls (excluding the missing hauls)
 - **biomass_mean**, **biomass_mean**, **biomass_mean** depict the
-  biomass computations from the estimated and known hauls (including the missing hauls)
+  biomass computations from the whole dataset (known hauls + missing hauls)

 At the end of each run the *biomindex_outptut* table is shown along with a plot showing the index estimated per missing station (from